mariovisic/has_face/README.md

 - An account for accessing the face.com API (They are free at the moment)

 ## Installation
-Add has_face to your Gemfile and then run bundle
+Add has_face to your Gemfile and then bundle

     gem 'has_face'

-Once installed we need to add our face.com API details to an initializer.
-Either run the generator:
+Once installed run the generator to create an initializer

     rails g has_face:install

-This will create an initializer located at `config/initializers/has_face.rb` which you can edit.
-Or you can just copy the snippet blow:
+Then open up `config/initializers/has_face.rb` and enter your face.com API details.

     # config/initializers/has_face.rb
     HasFace.configure do |config|